Give or Take a Million: Plot

+Regular voice cast

 Production

 Although a wall calendar on Tracy Island indicates that it is December 2026, the series producers intended "Give or Take a Million" to be set in December 2067, consistent with earlier episodes taking place in 2065.
 The year 2067 fits with the fact that a day-of-the-week desktop calendar, also depicted in the episode, showed four consecutive dates, the last of which was Saturday the 24th, which is technically correct for the year 2067 as well as for 1966, the year the episode was filmed.
 The calendar shots, as well as moments in other episodes that point to different settings, were dismissed by Gerry Anderson and art director Bob Bell as production design errors.

 In the opening scene, Jeff and Nicky, the latter playing with miniature toys of the Thunderbird machines, watch a demonstration launch of Thunderbird 3, which Nicky has requested for his Christmas wish.
 The launch sequence was not the stock footage used in earlier episodes, but a newer version recycled from the feature film Thunderbirds Are Go, which was released the same month "Give or Take a Million" first aired.
 Nicky's toys were actual Thunderbirds merchandise produced by company J. Rosenthal (Toys) Ltd.

 The scale model towers used in the exterior shots of Harman's Department Store were originally made for a scene in Thunderbirds Are Go that was later deleted from the film.
 The guest character Saunders was named after the episode's director, Desmond Saunders.

 Reception

 Tom Fox of Starburst magazine rates "Give or Take a Million" two out of five, calling the story "flabby" and overly sentimental.
+Sean Bassett of Screen Rant praises the episode for its "especially charming" plot and "endearingly sweet moments".

-Both Alan Barnes and Marcus Hearn point out that the series finale is the only episode in which International Rescue do not perform any rescues.
+Alan Barnes and Marcus Hearn both point out that the series finale is the only episode in which International Rescue do not perform any rescues.
 Barnes compares "Give or Take a Million" to the Stingray episode "A Christmas to Remember", which sees the main characters of that series hosting an orphan boy for Christmas.
 Hearn writes that "Give or Take a Million" shows how Thunderbirds "was successfully experimenting with its format right until the end", describing the episode as a "whimsical entry".
 He considers the bank robbery scenes suspensefully directed and calls the snowfall ending a "suitably sentimental farewell".

 Commenting on the closing scene, Ian Haywood writes that the artificial snowfall created by Brains reflects the status of Tracy Island as "a perfect 'false self', a brilliantly simulated natural paradise" from which true nature has been exiled.
 He interprets this banishment as part of a broader conflict, evident in several episodes, between "masculine" science and "maternal" nature, equating the absence of nature to the Tracy brothers' lack of a mother figure.